-Mentor students allow me to study the eight parts of speech, which I really need my students to understand for vocabulary lessons!
-(You can read about my first nine weeks grammar lesson plans.)
+Mentor students allow me to study the eight parts of speech, which I really need my students to understand for vocabulary lessons.
 Connecting grammar to literature shows students that their language is part of what they read and that grammar is everywhere.
 It also emphasizes the importance of domain-specific vocabulary.

 I cover public speaking, poetry, grammar, nonfiction, and writing with short stories.
 Since I strive to create relationships with students at the start of the year, I have built that notion into my lessons.
 I want each student to feel success those first nine weeks with me.
 By connecting other curriculum areas to short stories, students can find a passion.

 We have fun exploring our new classroom community with a variety of ELA components.
 As I establish procedures and routines, we can implement those practices in small chunks since short stories are short.
 We have plenty of options to practice getting into groups, working with partners, and asking for help.

 Plus, I am working on a variety of standards which shows students the connection between aspects of the class.